 Important: The server might malfunction if these options are incorrectly configured.
 Follow the instructions on the screen carefully.

-System Partition Visibility
+- System Partition Visibility

 Select this choice to specify whether the System Partition is to be visible or hidden.
+See "Using the ServerGuide Setup and Installation CD" on page 18 for additional information about the System Partition.